Toilet Rebate Program

 How are low-flush toilets different from regular toilets?

-Low-flush toilets are available in a variety of styles and colours.
-They usually have smaller tanks and are marked to indicate they have been tested for low water consumption.
+Low-flush toilets have smaller tanks and are marked to indicate that they have been tested for low water consumption.

-All low flow toilets are marked on the tank of the toilet with “LC’, “4.8LPF”, “LC/4.8 LPF” Look for CSA, CUPC, WaterSense or Warnock Hersey trademarks:
+All low-flow toilets are marked on the tank with “LC’, “4.8LPF”, “LC/4.8 LPF”.
+Look for CSA, CUPC, WaterSense or Warnock Hersey trademarks:

 Why is water conservation important?